jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_scheduling.md

 ### Collect in background

 Is Spotlight scheduled to collect data from this collection in the background?
 How often?
-Background schedules are used when the Spotlight home page or drilldowns are not being viewed.
+Background schedules are used when the Spotlight Overview page or drilldowns are not being viewed.
 The data is stored for Playback in the Playback Database.

 Keywords may be